 Academic Probation Definition: A warning which indicates the student may not be on track to graduate because of poor academic performance.
 The student may remain in the program, but his/her academic progress will be monitored.
 Students will be required to reduce their course load to part-time and meet regularly with their academic advisor.
-Additionally, students will develop a Personal Study plan to support future academic success.
 Students meeting the criteria below will be placed on Academic Probation.